 The variety of Ho Chi Minh City’s vegan dishes

-All of these mouthwatering Vietnamese foods that we mentioned (from banh mi and pho to central delicacies and southern desserts) are super available and affordable in the city of Ho Chi Minh (or Saigon, as locals call them).
+These mouthwatering Vietnamese foods we mentioned (from banh mi and pho to central delicacies and southern desserts) are super available and affordable in Ho Chi Minh (or Saigon, as locals call them).
 If you plan to visit this beautiful Southeast Asian country, definitely check out Ho Chi Minh City for all the pleasing to the eyes and the taste buds!